 But with the lower price does come a trade-off.
-It can be pretty hard to get in as a patient since so many people want cheap dental treatment.
+It can be pretty hard to get into dental schools as a patient since so many people want cheap dental treatment.
 You might need to sit on a waiting list for a while, and when you do get scheduled, the appointments last a lot longer than your routine private practice appointment.
 Getting treatment from a dental school is one of the best dental treatment options if you are on a budget.

 Some communities have brick-and-mortar or pop-up discounted dental clinics.
 They might be open full-time and income-based or once a year with a first-come-first-serve line.
 Usually, these clinics are funded by grants or dentists donating their time and resources.
 So, you might not be able to get veneers or implants, but you can get a cleaning and dentures.